2020 Northeast Conference men's basketball tournament

 The 2020 Northeast Conference men's basketball tournament was the postseason men's basketball tournament for the Northeast Conference for the 2019–20 NCAA Division I men's basketball season.
 All tournament games are played at the home arena of the highest seed.
 The tournament took place March 4–10, 2020.

 Seeds

-The top eight teams in the Northeast Conference are eligible to compete in the conference tournament.
+The top eight postseason-eligible teams in the Northeast Conference will compete in the conference tournament.
 Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.